 It’s official – we’re excited to introduce the 2017-18 cohort of Cleveland Foundation Public Service Fellows!
-After a nationwide search that attracted 110 applicants from 20 states and 60 colleges and universities, eight recent college graduates were selected.
-Beginning in September, the fellows will be paired with six Greater Cleveland public sector and nonprofit agencies, including a fellow who will be hosted here at the foundation, for year-long paid positions funded by the foundation and agency partners.
+After a nationwide search that attracted 110 applicants from 20 states and 60 colleges and universities, six recent college graduates were selected.
+Beginning in September, the fellows will be paired with five Greater Cleveland public sector and nonprofit agencies for year-long paid positions funded by the foundation and agency partners.
 Meet the 2017-18 fellows and learn about the exciting roles the foundation and our partner agencies have developed for them:

 Stephanie Choi, Cuyahoga County